angrbrd/hyperledger-fabric-basics/README.md

 ## Get Creative!

 Now it's your turn!
 Do you have a cool idea that you'd like to prototype as a chaincode (smart contract)?
 If so, just start modifying the existing chaincode sample and get going!
-The sample is now be located in your `$GOPATH/src/crowd_fund_chaincode` directory on your machine.
+The sample is now located in your `$GOPATH/src/crowd_fund_chaincode` directory on your machine.

 While thinking of other cool ideas you may want to stop and tear down your network.
 You would also need to do that if you want to switch from the single peer to the four peer network or if you just run into some trouble with the network and need to start over.
 In that case, use the following commands: